Daunted Afghans find refuge in former foe Russia

 "We thought of going back, but we reconsidered," said Mohammad, 12, who studies at the local school and works in his parents' electronics shop.
 "I have never seen my homeland and I don't want to.
 It's dreadful there".

-Sporting a bushy black mustache and speaking fluent Russian, Jalal, the head of the Centre for Afghan Diasporas, gestured to framed pictures of him shaking the hands of local officials and Afghan representatives.
+Sporting a bushy black moustache and speaking fluent Russian, Jalal, the head of the Centre for Afghan Diasporas, gestured to framed pictures of him shaking the hands of local officials and Afghan representatives.

 Like many Afghans from the country's elite, Jalal studied in the Soviet Union during its occupation of Afghanistan.
 He became governor of the northeastern Kunar province before fleeing to Russia during the civil war 18 years ago.